ms-cc-org/AGENTIC-AI-Workshop/docs/validation/learner-validation-protocol.md

 # After validation

-Submit this completed report to the project manager.
+Submit this completed report to the project approver.

 The notebook author will: